 An animated version of opacity that automatically changes a child’s opacity at any given period whenever the given opacity changes.

-An animated version of PhysicalModel.
+In this flutter animation tutorial, we are learning an animated version of PhysicalModel.
 BorderReduce and Height are animated.
 If the color is animated, it is animated; Otherwise, the color changes immediately to the beginning of the animation for the other two properties.
 This allows the color to be animated freely.

-An animated version of a position that automatically changes the position of a child over a given period of time when a given position changes.
+In this flutter animation tutorial, we are learning an animated version of a position that automatically changes the position of a child over a given period of time when a given position changes.
 Only works when he is a child of the stack.
 This widget is a good option if the child size will end up changing as a result of this animation.
 If the shape is intended to remain the same, with only the position changing over time, consider SlideTransition instead.
 SlideTransition only reprints each frame of the animation, while AnimatedPosed will also trigger a relayout.

 Whenever the size of a given child changes, the animated widget automatically resizes it over a given period of time.